Obmud2/aicore-data-collection/README.md

 ## Milestone 1: Finding individual listing entries and URLs
 Initial build of the scraper, used to accept cookies, search for a car make and model, and extract summary data of each car including the web address for each item.

-Selenium is used as the main technology using a safari web driver to enable flexible website navigation and data extraction.
+Selenium is used as the main technology using firefox web driver (geckodriver) to enable headless website navigation and data scraping.

 Technologies used:
 - Conda (virtual environments)
 - Selenium (browser driver for completing complex web scraping beyond html)
+- Chrome driver
+- Geckodriver (firefox)

 ## Milestone 2: Adding further data from individual pages and storing data locally
 Scrapes the list of URLs and individual page data to create dictionaries for each vehicle entry.
 Data and images are saved locally, as json and jpg formats respectively.
 Each vehicle entry is recorded with a unique id from autotrader, and a unique UUID.